Vishwaroopam II: Vishwaroopam II

 Sudhir Srinivasan of The New Indian Express gave the film 3.5 out of 5 and wrote "It’s such small, effective moments that make me feel quite fondly about the Vishwaroopam films, and despondently about Tamil cinema without Kamal Haasan, the director."
-Reshe Manglik of India TV gave 2 out of 5 stars and wrote "In short, it’s only Kamal Haasan doing all the work in the film.
-He delivers the thundery lines like ‘Main mazhab ke liye nahi mulk ke liye khoon bahata hu’ with immense grit.
-However, even a spectacular actor like Haasan can't rise above the script that was clearly sinking."
 Anupama Subramanian of Deccan Chronicle gave 3.5 out of 5 stars and wrote "To be fair, most of these stunts and action sequences are riveting and enjoyable.
 Kamal is ever present with his dry wit and self-aware punch dialogues, which also brings his political aspirations to the fore.
 He is relentless and although he looks burnt out due to Vis’s heavy workload, his brains never tire and is always a step ahead of his numerous halfwit villains.
 Enjoyable in parts!"
 Moviecrow gave the film's rating 3 out of 5 stating that "An engaging sequel despite the inevitable comparison with the prequel and a few misfires.
-Watch it for Kamal Haasan's unsatiating desire to push the bar higher. " Umesh Punwani of Koimoi rated the film 1.5 out of 5 stars and wrote "All said and done, fans of Vishwaroop should forget there was a sequel planned for it.
+Watch it for Kamal Haasan's unsatiating desire to push the bar higher. " Ananda Vikatan rated the film 42 out of 100.

+Vishwaroop II

+Saibal Chatterjee of NDTV gave 1.5 out of 5 stars and wrote "That pretty much sums up Vishwaroop 2.
+It repeatedly fires blanks - noisy but of no use.
+Has a movie sequel ever been so pointless?"
+Bollywood Hungama gave the film's rating 1.5 out of 5 and wrote "On the whole, Vishwaroop II is a highly avoidable flick.
+The film has too many tracks and the narration and execution is flawed and weak.
+Also at the box office, the film will have a tough time."
+Reshe Manglik of India TV gave 2 out of 5 stars and wrote "In short, it’s only Kamal Haasan doing all the work in the film.
+He delivers the thundery lines like ‘Main mazhab ke liye nahi mulk ke liye khoon bahata hu’ with immense grit.
+However, even a spectacular actor like Haasan can't rise above the script that was clearly sinking."
+Umesh Punwani of Koimoi rated the film 1.5 out of 5 stars and wrote "All said and done, fans of Vishwaroop should forget there was a sequel planned for it.
 They should again watch the part 1 instead and keep its memories intact.
 It’s like one of those many Hollywood actioners which are all glam and no content."
 DNA India gave the film's rating 2 out of 5 and wrote "Vishwaroop 2 boasts of some great cameos by Shekhar Kapur, Waheeda Rahman and Jaideep Ahlawat but they are so good in whatever little screen-time they have got that sometimes you feel they are wasted in the film.
 The spy-thriller doesn't rely much on jingoism, though, which is a relief."
-Ananda Vikatan rated the film 42 out of 100.